druidfi/guidelines/docs/ansible.md

 See Ansible [GitHub-page](https://github.com/ansible/ansible) for more information.

-Note: our infra repositories require Ansible 2.2.1 (Apr 3rd 2017).
+NOTE 1: Our infra repositories require Ansible 2.2.1 (Apr 3rd 2017).

-NOTE: Currently 2.2.2.x is not working.
+NOTE 2: Currently 2.2.2.x is not working.

+NOTE 3: Currently 2.3.x works fine but ansible-galaxy does not compy with the --force option to re-download roles.

 If your Ansible is updated, you can install version 2.2.1.0_2 with:

 ```
 $ brew unlink ansible